max-kk/ajax-login-registration-modal-popup/readme.txt

 == Changelog ==

+= VER 1.34 - 18/09/2018 =

+- Tweaks for PRO compatibility with the [Invisible reCaptcha](https://wordpress.org/plugins/invisible-recaptcha/) plugin- [tutorial](https://trello.com/c/SYR5pXxn/8-how-to-set-up-invisible-recaptcha)
+- Tweaks for CSS & JS selectors for make them working even with prefixes, like "divi-lrm-login", that can be added by some themes in menus
+- Added [predefined list](https://monosnap.com/file/TsOHDJZR4HzlgkmiZVvPmxkkGPpPH1) of menu items

 = VER 1.33 - 07/09/2018 =

 - Small tweaks for LRM Pro to allow the user create account with email only
 - Return user ID after login/registration to JS
+- Full compatibility with [WPML](https://wpml.org/) plugin for [multi-language support](https://trello.com/c/trX6b6xR/4-multi-language-support-via-wpml)

 = VER 1.32 - 01/09/2018 =